molinama/query-benchmark/README.md

-## WorkerPool Tool README
+# Query Benchmark Tool README

-### High-Level Goal
+## High-Level Goal

-The WorkerPool tool is a command-line application designed to benchmark `SELECT` query performance across multiple workers/clients against a TimescaleDB instance.
+The Query Benchmark tool is a command-line application designed to benchmark `SELECT` query performance across multiple workers/clients against a TimescaleDB instance.
 The tool accepts input either as a CSV-formatted file or standard input, specifying query parameters and the number of concurrent workers.
 The tool processes queries concurrently and outputs a summary of the following statistics after processing all queries:

 - Number of queries processed
 - Total processing time across all queries
 - Minimum query time for a single query